prebid/prebid-server-java/docs/developers/stored-requests.md

 ```

 The select query columns of `stored-requests-query` and `amp-stored-requests-query` properties should correspond to the specific format:
-- first column: account ID which is searched by (int type)
+- first column: account ID which is searched by.
-- second column: ID of stored data item which is searched by (string type)
+- second column: ID of stored data item which is searched by.
-- third column: value of stored data item (string type)
+- third column: value of stored data item.
-- forth column: type of stored data item (string type).
+- forth column: type of stored data item.
 Can be `request` for stored requests or `imp` for stored impressions.

 ### HTTP backend